 – Wash bones and meat under cold water and pat dry with kitchen paper.

-– Add about 2 l cold water in a big pot, place meat and bones into water, add bay leave, pin cloves into the onion and add to broth, and pepper corns.
-Bring to a boil then reduce heat, let simmer for 1 hours (not covered).
-Take off the foam that appears at the surface.
+– Add about 2 l cold water in a big pot, place meat and bones into water, add bay leave, pin cloves into the onion and add to broth, plus the pepper corns.
+Bring to a boil then reduce heat, let simmer for 1 hour (uncovered).

 – Add the chopped greens and let simmer for another hour.
 (Cooking time depends entirely on the quality of the meat).